-We live in the era of technology where the smartphone is undoubtedly the most important device.
-But in many cases the device is least protected, and you don’t know it.
+We live in an era of technology where the smartphone is undoubtedly the most important device.
+But in many cases, the device is least protected, and you don’t know it.
 So, how to tell if your phone is bugged or not?

 Performance: the performance of the device is a clear indicator of your “health”.
 If suddenly its operation starts to be slower than usual, then there may be malware that is slowing down the smartphone.
 A simple test to check is to see what speed is connected to the network.
 Also, the slowness is often accompanied by excessive use of the battery and overheating, as a result of the malware running constantly in the background, forcing the processor to work for long periods of time at maximum speed.